OpenNMT/OpenNMT/doc/Quickstart.md

 ## Step 2: Train the model

-> th train.lua -data_file data/demo-train.t7 -savefile demo-model
+> th train.lua -data data/demo-train.t7 -save_file demo-model

 The main train command is quite simple.
 Minimally it takes a data file and a save file.
 This will run the default model, which consists of a